 - Practicing integrated risk management: implementing a holistic risk management approach demands a management decision and sustained commitment.
 It is also designed to supply the realization of organizational objectives.
 Practicing integrated risk management makes sure that the risks are clearly understood, managed, and communicated.

 - Ensuring continuous risk management learning: lastly, continuous learning is essential to more proactive decision-making, as it contributes to enhanced risk management, and strengthens the organizational capacity of risk management.
 A supportive work environment is a vital component of continuous learning the organization s should foster.
 An environment that motivates people to learn and value knowledge or new ideas as a vital aspect of the creativity that results in innovation

 The big picture of integrated risk management

 In this blog post, we discussed why integrated risk management is important.
 The world has indeed changed, and new risks seem to lurk around every corner.
 We at Swiss Cyber Forum are aware of the situation that dealing with this constantly changing ocean of risk demands new approaches and methods.
 Our intention is therefore to help organizations view their risks through new approaches so that they can better align their strategic goals with operational objectives.

 Swiss Cyber Forum values education.
 We are making use of existing capacities and trends to increase public awareness regarding cybersecurity, and at the same time facilitating communication about cyber risks.
-To learn more about cyber security, keep an eye on our webinars, masterclasses, and other exclusive events.
-Also, do not forget to have a look at our CISO Interview Series, our new info-series where we interview with Chief Information Security Officers from different business sectors.
+To learn more about cyber security, keep an eye on our exclusive events.
+Also, do not forget to have a look at our Cyber Expert Interview Series, our new info-series where we interview Cyber Security Experts and Chief Information Security Officers from different business sectors.